lacymorrow/cinematic/README.md

 Download or clone the repo `lacymorrow/cinematic`.

-You will need to have meteor installed.
-On a *NIX system this can be accomplished with the following command:
+You will need to have [nodejs](http://nodejs.org), NPM, and meteor installed.
+To install Meteor on a *NIX system you can run the following command:

 `curl https://install.meteor.com | /bin/sh`

-Next you will need to install [nodejs](http://nodejs.org) and npm if not included.
+# Running Cinematic

-`cd` into the `cinematic` directory and run `meteor` to quickstart the application on http://localhost:3000.
+From the `cinematic` directory run `meteor` to quickstart the application on [http://localhost:3000](http://localhost:3000).

+#Design
+User interface design by [Steve Hernandez](http://slhernandez.com/2013/09/10/Movie-App/)